cloudmesh/cloudmesh-pi-burn/README.md

 Draft:

-Set up ssh key on windows (use and document the ubbuntu on windows thing)
+Set up ssh key on windows (use and document the ubuntu on windows thing)

 you will have ~/.ssh/id_rsa.pub and ~/.ssh/id_rsa